method-inc/bamboozled/README.md

 Special thanks to all the awesome people who have helped make this gem better.
 You can see a list of them [here](https://github.com/Skookum/bamboozled/graphs/contributors).

+#### Deploying to rubygems
+1. Update the version in the `lib/bamboozled/version.rb` file
+2. Update specs to use that version
+3. In github, add a [release](https://github.com/Skookum/bamboozled/releases) off the master branch.
+This will trigger the github action to deploy to rubygems

 ## License

 This project is licensed under the terms of the MIT license.
 See the